Ryuuu825/dochub/readme.md

 ## What is DocHub?

-**DocHub** is a minimalist markdown CMS that solves a real problem: *You ask AI to summarize, generate, or process your notes.
-Now how can I access them everywhere without setting webserver, [quick-note-host](https://github.com/Ryuuu825/quick-notes-host), cdn, or sth like that EVERYTIME like a crazy person?*
+**DocHub** is a minimalist markdown CMS that solves a real problem: *You ask AI to summarize, generate, or process your lecture notes.
+Now, how can I view / edit / upload them everywhere without setting webserver, [quick-note-host](https://github.com/Ryuuu825/quick-notes-host), cdn, or sth like that EVERYTIME?*

 *DocHub* are here to save your day.